ishantheperson/ibc0/README.md

 Functions can be declared traditionally or be expression bodied similar to Javascript lambdas.
 Functions are not first class, cannot be nested, etc.

+> Note that functions are not implemented yet in the code generator

 ```javascript
 f() {